 '''

-UnaryExpression

-MulExpression UnaryExpression

 MulExpression / UnaryExpression

 MulExpression % UnaryExpression

 '''

 The operands must be arithmetic types.
-They undergo integral promotions, and then are brought to a common type using the usual arithmetic conversions.
+They undergo the Usual Arithmetic Conversions.

 For integral operands, the , /, and % correspond to multiply, divide, and modulus operations.
 For multiply, overflows are ignored and simply chopped to fit into the integral type.